cristywei/twitter_coronavirus/README.md

 Approximately 500 million tweets are sent everyday.
 Of those tweets, about 1% are *geotagged* with the user's location information about where the tweets were sent from.
-Drawing from a dataset containing approximately 1.1 billion tweets sent in 2020, I used the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) procedure to analyze the tweets.
+I drew from a dataset that contained approximately 1.1 billion tweets, divided up into 366 zip files containing tweets in JSON format.
+I then used the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) procedure to analyze the tweets.

-n total, there are about 1.1 billion tweets in this dataset.
-The tweets are stored as follows.
-The tweets for each day are stored in a zip file `geoTwitterYY-MM-DD.zip`, and inside this zip file are 24 text files, one for each hour of the day.
-Each text file contains a single tweet per line in JSON format.
-JSON is a popular format for storing data that is closely related to python dictionaries.
-MapReduce is a famous procedure for large scale parallel processing that is widely used in industry.
-It is a 3 step procedure summarized in the following image:

 <img src=mapreduce.png width=100% />

 ## Process

-1. Modified map.py to track the usage of hashtags on both a country and language level.
+1. Modified map.py to track the usage of hashtags on both a country and language level, creating `.lang` and `.country` files displaying the number of occurrences of certain hashtags in each country and language.

 1. Created a shell script `run_maps.sh` to run map.py on each zip file in the dataset.
     These files were sent to the `outputs` folder.